Course Start Date

 Your default course start date will be the date you enrolled.

-If you have not submitted an assessment (i.e. assignment; quiz; or other piece of coursework) and it is not graded within 40 days (for senior high courses) or 60 days (for elementary/junior high courses) of your course start date, you will be withdrawn from the course.
+If you do not submit your first assessment (i.e. assignment; quiz; or other piece of coursework) and it is not graded within 40 days (for senior high courses) or 60 days (for elementary/junior high courses) of your course start date, you will be withdrawn from the course.

 Please contact your teacher if you need clarification.